North Suburban Synagogue Beth El: Building

 Beth El acquired its permanent home in 1948, a lavish "showcase" private residential mansion constructed in 1911 by Edward Valentine Price, a wealthy wholesale men's clothing manufacturer and owner of Ed.
 V. Price and Co. in Chicago.
-The Price mansion was designed by renowned architect Ernest Mayo.
+The Price mansion was designed by architect Ernest Mayo.

 The Price mansion today houses the synagogue's library, the Beit Midrash (small sanctuary), educational offices, and classrooms.
 In 1953 a school building designed by architect Isadore H. Braun was constructed adjacent to the Price mansion, and in 1956 a large auditorium with catering facilities and a youth lounge was added.

-A formal sanctuary designed by acclaimed architect Percival Goodman was completed in 1962 with interior accouterments designed by well-known Jewish artist Ludwig Wolpert.
+A sanctuary, designed by acclaimed architect Percival Goodman, commenced in 1962 and was dedicated in 1964.
+Referred to as "a jeweled crown" because of its circular shape and decoration, the fine and distinctive building, has been overshadowed by its near-contemporary neighbor, the North Shore Congregation Israel by Minoru Yamasaki.
+However, Beth El ranks among the best designed and best preserved synagogues of the 1960s.
+The sanctuary is essentially a round drum flanked by a low sweeping entryway, around which is wrapped a sprawling complex.
+The drum appears to be made of pre-fabricated concrete slabs joined together.
+With unusual window shapes, Goodman has used color to highlight the sanctuary's features and the curved walls open into the social hall.
+In addition to its architecture, it houses an impressive ark, menorah and other metalwork by Ludwig Wolpert.

 An administrative wing and an extension of the school building, both designed by architects Bernheim & Kahn, were added to the synagogue in 1989.

 Congregation

 Beth El grew from twenty-five family members at the time of its founding to over 1000 families in 2022.
 It currently operates an award winning pre-school, a large supplemental religious school and, in cooperation with other Conservative synagogues in the area, a Hebrew High School program.
 A robust continuing education program, a 20,000 volume library (accredited by the Association of Jewish Libraries), and a diverse museum collection that encompasses paintings, sculptures, prints, rare books and Judaic ritual objects from around the world, all contribute to create a strong Jewish educational experience for the community.